China:10 Amazing Places (including Travel Tips)

 With lake cruises or cycle tours, West Lake is easy to navigate and explore.

-Hangzhou was one of our favorite places to visit in China.
+Hangzhou was one of our favourite places to visit in China.

 Related Post: Beauty of West Lake in Hangzhou